khaosdoctor/dynamic-keyboard-poc/README.md

 ## Cases

-There are two main cases here:
+This is the main branch so there's no actual code in here, you can check the other branches to see how it works.
+But there are two main cases:

 1. The pins are stored in plaintext in the database
 2. The pins are stored hashed in the database